Laura Khazen Lahoud

-Laura Khazen Lahoud is a Lebanese business executive, and cultural advocate who was appointed as Lebanon's Minister of Tourism in February 2025 in the government of Prime Minister Nawaf Salam.
+Laura Khazen Lahoud is a Lebanese business executive, and cultural advocate who was appointed Lebanon's Minister of Tourism in February 2025 in the government of Prime Minister Nawaf Salam.

 Education

-Lahoud hold a Bachelor's degree in Mathematics from the University of London and a Master's degree in Mathematics and Operational Research from the London School of Economics and Political Science.
+Lahoud holds a Bachelor's degree in Mathematics from the University of London and a Master's degree in Mathematics and Operational Research from the London School of Economics and Political Science.

 Career

 Business and finance

 Lahoud has held several leadership positions in business and finance, including: